 Despite the commitment to gain successful placement on water frameworks, a degree of FSD’s sales effort has been committed to industries outside of water and towards new technology sectors such as Energy from Waste.

-The board continues to react to customer demands and invest in training to keep standards high, whilst creating operational efficiencies to best position the business for the opportunities ahead.
+The board continues to react to customer demands and keep standards high, whilst creating operational efficiencies to best position the business for the opportunities ahead.